 Get the Basic Tools

 You really don’t have to spend tons of money on the right tools for creating entertaining and engaging videos for your content marketing needs.
 However, at least spending enough to be able to provide adequate lighting and sound is important.
-With the help of a couple apps, you can even use your smartphone or iPad to create outstanding videos.
+With the help of an online video maker, you can easily create videos for social media without any technical expertise.
+You can even use apps on your smartphone or iPad to create outstanding videos.

 No One Hit Wonders